SnowEx/snowexsql/README.rst

 Documentation
 -------------

 There is a whole host of resources for users in the documentation.
-Its been setup for you preview in your browser.
+It has been setup for you to preview in your browser.

 To see the documentation in your browser:

 **Warning**: To see the examples/gallery you will need to populate the database before running this command.
-Otherwise they will be left blank.
+Otherwise they will be left with the last image submitted to GitHub.

 .. code-block:: bash